Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Sliced Optimal Transport Distances for Gaussian Mixing Measures

-\begin{proposition} If $\int_{\Re^d \times S_d^{++}(\Re)}d((\mu_1,\Sig_1),(\mu_0,\Sig_0))^p dG_1(\mu_1,\Sig_1) < \infty$ and \\ $\int_{\Re^d \times S_d^{++}(\Re)}d((\mu_0,\Sig_0),(\mu_2,\Sig_2))^p dG_2(\mu_1,\Sig_1) <\infty$ for any $(\mu_0,\Sig_0)\in\Re^d \times S_d^{++}(\Re))$ with $ d((\mu_1,\Sig_1),(\mu_2,\Sig_2)) = \sqrt{\|\mu_1-\mu_2\|_2^2+ 0.25\log(\lambda_{max}(\Sig_1,\Sig_2))^2}$ ($\lambda_{max}(\Sig_1,\Sig_2)$ is the largest eigenvalue of the generalized problem $\Sig_1 v = \lambda \Sig_2 v$), then $\text{SMix-}W_p^p(G_1,G_2)< \infty$. \end{proposition}
+\begin{proposition} If $\int_{\Re^d \times S_d^{++}(\Re)}c((\mu_1,\Sig_1),(\mu_0,\Sig_0))^p \mathrm{d}G_1(\mu_1,\Sig_1) < \infty$ and \\ $\int_{\Re^d \times S_d^{++}(\Re)}c((\mu_0,\Sig_0),(\mu_2,\Sig_2))^p \mathrm{d}G_2(\mu_2,\Sig_2) <\infty$ for any $(\mu_0,\Sig_0)\in\Re^d \times S_d^{++}(\Re))$ with $ c((\mu_1,\Sig_1),(\mu_2,\Sig_2)) = \sqrt{\|\mu_1-\mu_2\|_2^2+ 0.25\log(\lambda_{max}(\Sig_1,\Sig_2))^2}$ ($\lambda_{max}(\Sig_1,\Sig_2)$ is the largest eigenvalue of the generalized problem $\Sig_1 v = \lambda \Sig_2 v$), then $\text{SMix-}W_p^p(G_1,G_2)< \infty$. \end{proposition}

 The proof of Proposition~\ref{prop:boundness_smix} is given in Appendix~\ref{subsec:proof:prop:boundness_smix}.
-After showing the Smix-W is bounded, we show that SMix-W is a valid metric for discrete measures on $\PP(\Re^d \times S_d^{++}(\Re))$.
+After showing the {SMix-W} is bounded, we show that SMix-W is a valid metric for discrete measures on $\PP(\Re^d \times S_d^{++}(\Re))$.

-\begin{theorem} SMix-W is a valid metric on the space of finite discrete measures on $\PP(\Re^d \times S_d^{++}(\Re))$ which satisfy the constraint in Proposition~\ref{prop:boundness_smix}. \end{theorem} The proof of Theorem~\ref{theorem:metricity_smixw} is given in Appendix~\ref{subsec:proof:theorem:metricity_smixw}.
-It is worth noting that SMix-W is metric for only finite discrete measures on $\PP(\Re^d \times S_d^{++}(\Re))$ since the proof of identity of indiscernibles of SMix-W relies on the identifiability of finite mixture of Gaussians (Proposition 2 in~\cite{yakowitz1968identifiability}).
+\begin{theorem} SMix-W is a valid metric on the space of finite discrete measures on $\PP(\Re^d \times S_d^{++}(\Re))$ which satisfy the constraint in Proposition~\ref{prop:boundness_smix}. \end{theorem} The proof of Theorem~\ref{theorem:metricity_smixw} is given in Appendix~\ref{subsec:proof:theorem:metricity_smixw}. {The claim is established only for} finite discrete measures on $\PP(\Re^d \times S_d^{++}(\Re))$ since the proof of identity of indiscernibles of SMix-W relies on the identifiability of finite mixture of Gaussians (Proposition 2 in~\cite{yakowitz1968identifiability}).
 In addition, from the identifiability, SMix-W is also a metric between finite mixtures of Gaussians measures.

 On the computational side, the expectation in Definition~\ref{def:smixW} is also intractable.
 As before, we use Monte Carlo estimation to approximate the value of SMix-W. In particular, we sample \((w_1, v_1), \ldots, (w_L, v_L) \overset{i.i.d.}{\sim} \mathcal{U}(\mathbb{S}) \otimes \mathcal{U}(\mathbb{S}^{d-1})\).
 The Monte Carlo estimation of SMix-W is defined as follows: